panesbelpois/pyramid-tutorials-123140137/15_advanced_view_classes/README.md

 ### 3. **We used Python `@property` on full_name.
 If we reference this many times in a template or view code, it would re-compute this every time.
 Does Pyramid provide something that will cache the initial computation on a property?**

-**Jawaban**: Pyramid sendiri tidak menyediakan built-in caching untuk properties, tetapi ada beberapa solusi:
+Pyramid sendiri tidak menyediakan built-in caching untuk properties, tetapi ada beberapa solusi:

 #### **A. Menggunakan `functools.cached_property` (Python 3.8+)**